epurpur/PythonWebScraping/README.md

 ## **Beautiful Soup**
 Today we will be using the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) python library to scrape web pages!
 The most recent version of Beautiful Soup is Beautiful Soup 4.8.
 Here is a link to [Beautiful Soup 4 Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

+Beautiful Soup 4 is a python library for pulling data out of HTML and XML files.
+Note, this is not all web pages!

 Here is a description from the Beautiful Soup Homepage:
 You didn't write that awful page.
 You're just trying to get some data out of it.
 Beautiful Soup is here to help.
 Since 2004, it's been saving programmers hours or days of work on quick-turnaround screen scraping projects.